How Often Should You Wash Hair Extensions?

 What Products to Avoid With Extensions

 Sulfate shampoos.
-Sulfates are effective cleansers but too aggressive for extension hair, which cannot recover from moisture loss the way natural hair can.
-They also degrade keratin bonds faster than sulfate-free alternatives.
+Sulfate shampoos are effective cleansers but can be more drying for extension hair, which cannot replenish moisture the way natural hair can.
+Choosing a sulfate-free shampoo helps keep extension hair softer and better hydrated between appointments.

 Dry shampoo used directly at the bonds.
 Dry shampoo is a useful tool for stretching washes, but applying it directly to bond or tape areas causes a specific type of buildup that can weaken the attachment.
 Apply it to the scalp between attachment points and brush through.

 Oil treatments applied at the roots.
 Coconut oil, argan oil, and similar treatments are excellent on extension ends but should never be applied to the attachment area.
-Oil accelerates bond breakdown in keratin extensions and causes tape tabs to slip.
+Oil can weaken keratin bonds over time and reduce the adhesion of tape-in extensions, increasing the risk of premature slipping.

 At Studio 303, we recommend specific products based on your extension method and hair type at your installation appointment.
 If you are unsure what you are currently using is safe for your extensions, bring it to your next maintenance visit and we can review it.